RyanCPeters/Fall_2017/css_342/LLists_assig5/ReadMe.md

 You should implement this list such that it can hold any kind of object in the node. **You must implement this as a pointer to an object.**

+* Add a print member function.
+	* This should display all the values in the linked list, test the class by starting with an empty list, add some elements and print the resulting list.

 ##### Node Suggestion
 Here is what the abstract node would look like: